mcorbin/haproxy-ansible-role/README.md

 # HAProxy Ansible role

 A simple and idempotent HAProxy role for Debian 8 and 9.
-The first role release will be made soon.
+You can use it to install the latest HAProxy release.

 ## Installation